damianGG/DrumKit/README.md

 # DrumKit
-Drum game basend on basic understand html and javescrip
+Drum game basend on basic understand html and javescript